-Upper Deck made six different Michael Jordan autographed jersey cards in 1998-99, all of which are numbered to 23.
-All rank among the best Michael Jordan cards ever.
+In addition, Upper Deck released six different Michael Jordan autograph jersey cards in 1998-99, all of which are numbered to 23.
+These all rank among the best Michael Jordan cards ever made.

 Upper Deck staff have gotten some amazing exclusive cards over the years.
 Perhaps none are more beautiful than the 1999 Upper Deck Employee Game Jersey Michael Jordan.
 Numbered to 275, the card pictures Jordan making his original last shot.
 The card was produced just for staff and wasn't inserted in packs.

 When you think of Michael Jordan, a handful of iconic things come to mind: the number 23, his impressive dunks and his signature shoes.
-The Air Jordan line is bigger than the game.
+The Air Jordan sneaker line is bigger than the game.
 Yet, it has only appeared on a handful of Michael Jordan cards.
 The 1999-00 Upper Deck HoloGrFX Shoetime Autograph Michael Jordan is among the first of just a few signed shoe cards of the great.

 The greatest strength of the 2000-01 Ultimate Collection Signatures Gold Michael Jordan is its simplicity.
 And autograph.
 And limited numbering to 25.

 The 2003-04 UD Glass 1-2 Combo Jersey LeBron James/Michael Jordan is the only card from LeBron James' rookie year to combine the pair's signatures and jersey swatches.
 Numbered to only ten copies, the design is somewhat understated given its significance.
-The pair have signed many more cards together since then, but this is one of the best.
+The pair signed many more cards together since then, but this is one of the best.

-When was the last time you saw a modern base card that wasn't a rookie card go for $500?
+When was the last time you saw a modern base card that wasn't a rookie card go for $500+?
 It's unheard of — almost.
 Michael Jordan and 2003-04 Exquisite Collection are two very special hobby beasts.
 One is the greatest player, the other is the greatest set.
 MJ has many other impressive Exquisite cards, as well.